 The groundwater samples were collected in accordance with the groundwater monitoring protocol set forth in the GMP (BBL 2002).
-Prior to collecting the groundwater samples, these monitoring wells were purged using a disposable Teflon® bailer.
+Prior to collecting the groundwater samples, monitoring wells MW-7 and MW-13 were purged using a disposable Teflon® bailer.
+MW-12 was purged using a Geotech Redi-Flo2® electrical submersible pump.
 In general, three well volumes in each well were removed before collecting a water sample.
 However, as in previous years, MW-7 was slow to recharge and it was not possible to purge three well volumes from MW-7 within a reasonable period of time.
 MW-7 was purged dry and left to recharge prior to collecting the sample.
 The field water quality parameters in wells MW-12 and MW-13, including temperature, pH, and specific conductivity were stable (i.e., less than a 10 percent change between readings) after three well volumes were removed.
-Samples for laboratory analysis were subsequently collected from each well using the disposable bailer.
+Samples for laboratory analysis were subsequently collected from each well using the disposable bailer at MW-7 and MW-13, and the submersible pump at MW-12.
 One duplicate sample was collected from MW-12.
 Samples were placed directly into laboratory-supplied containers and kept on ice in a cooler.
 Copies of the groundwater sampling forms are included in Appendix C.

 The unfiltered groundwater samples were then shipped to ACZ Laboratories, Inc. (ACZ) located in Steamboat Springs, Colorado.
-The samples were submitted for analysis of metals (iron, manganese, potassium, and sodium), total dissolved solids (TDS), and sulfate.
-Pursuant to discussions with DRMS, NPL's are based on dissolved iron concentrations and not total iron concentrations.
-Therefore, total iron concentrations are no longer being monitored or reported.
-Because total iron is no longer being monitored, total suspended solids (TSS) was also removed from the list of analytes.
-TSS had been used to monitor the correlation between suspended solids and total iron.
+The samples were submitted for analysis of dissolved metals (iron, manganese, potassium, and sodium), total dissolved solids (TDS), and sulfate.
 The samples collected for dissolved analytes were lab filtered upon receipt at the laboratory.
 In addition, temperature, pH, and specific conductivity were measured in the field.